-The presently named Chaudiere falls is still called Tsit-Kanaja by its original people, my Kaniengehaga ancestors had given the falls this name because the mist that arose from the falls resembled that of a steaming kettle.
-The bedrock of limestone flint at Tsit-Kanaja was the place of my bands flint and hence this is why we call ourselves Kaniengehaga.
-Our main Village (Kanata) was located on the east shore of Brasserie Creek in Hull, this area was littered with works of flint, there you could find arrow heads, tomahawks, skinning tools and everything we made out of flint, as this location was our main work shop.
-Our community did not rest in Hull only, we also had a fortified Kanata in Torbolton, Ontario that we called "Big Sand Point".
-Other bands and tribes had travelled far to come here to trade, tribes like the Anishnabek and Nipissing hence the name Odawag (Place to Trade) was given.
+Our Kanienkehaka nation had occupied the Ottawa-Hull region since time immemorial.
+Our ancestors had named the place Kana:tso because the cascade resembled water falling in a pail.
+Kana:tso was the place our nation quarried flint, hence the name Kanienkehaka.
+Our main Village (Kanata) was located on the east shore of Brasserie Creek in Hull.
+Before archaeological excavation, this area was littered with works of flint, you could find arrow heads, tomahawks, skinning tools and everything we made from flint, as this location was our main workshop.
+Our Kanienkehaka Nation did not just rest at Kana:tso, we also had a fortified Kanata in Torbolton, Ontario that people call "Big Sand Point".

-In the early 1600 hundreds our Kanata at Big Sand Point was attacked by the French (Champlain) along with a group of there allies (Anishnabek).
-This cowardly attack took place in the middle of the night while our men, women and children slept.
-They pillaged, killed innocent people and burned our Kanata along with food supplies to the ground.
-This massacre was almost a complete success, luckily a small percent of us had escaped the terrifying horror.
+In the early sixteen hundreds, our Kanata at Big Sand Point was attacked by the French.
+This cowardly attack was stated to have taken place in the middle of the night, while our men, our women, and our children slept.
+The attackers killed, pillaged, and burned our Kanata as well as food supplies to the ground.
+This massacre was almost an outright success, luckily some Kanienkehaka survived the terrifying horror.

-Everything stated above is and always will be the truth, my name is Jason Arbour a Kaniengehaga/Onkwehonwe from Tsit-Kanaja and this is HIS-STORY.
+Everything stated above is and always will remain the truth, my name is Jason Arbour, I am Kanienkehaka/Onkwehonwe from Kana:tso and this is HIS-STORY.